islaytitans/alien/docs/src/GM/hod3.md

 - Jar of Fireflies
   - Horizontal transparent cylinder full of plasma energy dominates the room
   - A lazer is refracted through it illuminating thousands of tiny phosphorus lifeforms - Hessdalen Lights
-  - Increase the radiuation levels to cause them to multiply
+  - Increase the radiation levels to cause them to multiply
   - Increase a second time will cause them to go dormant - food comma
     - The same can be done with the Living Hive to buy the PCs time
 - Autodocs